 If an // END OF ALL JOBS has just been executed, the VIAQ routine will wait until an interrupt occurs to check the queue.
+Every time this wait is interrupted, the operations monitor will be reset.

 If time-sharing is in progress (that is, the Nonprocess Monitor is occupied), core is exchanged and the Nonprocess Supervisor is read into core, or alternatively, the interrupted nonprocess program is brought into core.